Ars Notoria: Ars Notoria, quam Creator Altissimus Salomoni revelavit (The Notory Art, Which the Almighty Creator Revealed to Solomon)

 The Ars Notoria, quam Creator Altissimus Salomoni revelavit is a 17th-century Latin composite grimoire compiled anonymously and first published in Heinrich Cornelius Agrippa von Nettesheim's Opera Omnia (c.
 1620, vol. 2, pp. 603–660).
 This derivative text combines Version B of the Ars Notoria, excerpts from the Ars Brevis (Short Art), and original blended material.
 However, the compilation is incomplete: it omits Version B's glosses, rearranges sections of the original Ars Notoria, and excludes all symbolic figures (notae) central to the practice.

 A Protestant scribe excised Catholic elements from the Ars Brevis portions, leaving only one surviving figure.
 The sole English translation, produced by Robert Turner in 1657, has been reprinted multiple times, including editions by Teitan Press (2015) and Golden Hoard (2019).
 Scholar Joseph H. Peterson has analyzed discrepancies between Agrippa's Latin compilation and Turner's translation in works published in 1986, 2009, and 2023.

+Tractatus Artis Notoriae Inaestimabilum Et Propositiones Eius (A Treatise of the Inestimable Ars Notoria and Its Propositions)

+The Tractatus Artis Notoriae Inaestimabilum Et Propositiones Eius is a 17th-century Latin composite and derivative text and is considered the last in the Ars Notoria tradition.
+This magical text is held at the Bibliotheca Philosophica Hermetica (BPH), that is, the Philosophical Hermetica Library, also called the Ritman Library, housed inside the Embassy of the Free Mind, shelf marked as M 242 and appears on folios 1-153.
+This derivative text borrows heavily from the glossed version (Version B), the Ars Brevis, the Ars Nova, and the Agrippa compilation, though it presents new material on alchemy and influences from Kabbalistic literature which was in vogue at the time.